-David married his wife Beth in 1976 .They have three wonderful adult children and four grandchildren who they try to spend as much time with as possible.
+David married his wife Beth in 1976 .They have three wonderful adult children and five grandchildren who they try to spend as much time with as possible.
 When not spending time with his family, you can find this film buff watching movies (at one point doing reviews on local radio), traveling or volunteering at one of several local charity organizations.

 David is a Nationally recognized author and speaker and can be found in many publications that you would recognize.
 A sampling of some of these publications are on this page.

 The Registered Financial Consultant (RFC) designation is a certification awarded by the International Association of Registered Financial Consultants (IARFC), a non-profit professional organization.
 To be eligible, financial practitioners must possess a baccalaureate or graduate degree in financial planning services or hold one of the following professional degrees or designation: AAMS, CFA, CFP, ChFC, CLU, CPA, EA, JD.
 Alternatively, a candidate may complete a CFP-equivalent course at an accredited institution or an IARFC approved curriculum and passed a written examination.
 Each applicant must have at least four years of professional experience in the field of financial planning or financial services, meet local licensing requirements, and adhere to the RFC Code of Ethics.
 The RFC designation requires 40 hours of Continuing Education every year, including two hours of business ethics every two years.